jaskim9824/Program-Visualizer/README.md

   - Run `pyinstaller main.py -F --onefile -n programVisualizer`
   - This will produce an executable called `programVisualizer.exe` in the `dist` directory produced, as well as other files and directories.
 Remove the other files and directories as they are not needed

 Upon running, the program will launch a GUI that will prompt you to locate the aforementoined Excel files and input the name of the departement which you are generating the program sequences for.
-The products of the program will be found in the `output` directory, which you should upload the contents of to the web server hosting the diagram.
+The products of the program will be found in the `/output` directory, which you should upload the contents of to the web server hosting the diagram.

 This project requires Python 3.6 or higher.

 This project has the following dependencies:
-  - LeaderLine for drawing lines between courses with a prerequisite or corequisite relation.
+  - LeaderLine for drawing lines between courses with a prerequisite or corequisite relation on the generated webpage
-  - AngularJS for the front end logic
+  - AngularJS for the front end logic on the generated webpage
-  - BeautifulSoup for generation of the final HTML
+  - BeautifulSoup for generation of the final HTML within Python
-  - xlrd for parsing Excel files
+  - xlrd for parsing Excel files with Python
   - pyinstaller to convert the Python script into a portable executable